Top 10 Facts About Angkor Wat That Will Blow Your Mind

 In Khmer, the Cambodian language, Angkor means "city" or "capital city", and Wat means "temple grounds".
 So Angkor Wat means "Temple City" or "City of Temples".
 Its original name was Vrah Vishnuloka or Parama Vishnuloka, meaning the sacred dwelling of Vishnu in Sanskrit.

 It was originally built as a Hindu temple dedicated to the god Vishnu, breaking the previous kings' tradition of worshiping Shaiva.
-It was gradually turned into a Buddhist temple towards the end of 12th century and is still used for worship today.
+It gradually turned into a Buddhist temple towards the end of the 12th century and is still used for worship today.

 Mount Meru, in Hindu Mythology, is the sacred five-peaked mountain standing in the center of the universe.
 It's said that the three Hindu chief gods - Brahma (the Creator), Vishnu (the Preserver) and Shiva (the Destroyer), and Hindu demi-gods (Devas) reside on the top of this mountain.

-Nowadays, the direction means it faces the sunset, which adds to its beauty and attracts many visitors at this time.
+Also, the direction means it faces the sunset, which adds to its beauty and attracts many visitors at this time.

+According to inscriptions, the construction of Angkor Wat is thought to have taken approximately 30 years, 300,000 laborers and 6,000 elephants.
 Angkor Wat was initially designed and constructed in the first half of the 12th century, during the reign of Suryavarman II (ruled 1113 – c.
 1150), as the king's state temple and capital city.
 It was built without the aid of any machinery, as there was no machinery available at that time.

 The Walls Are Decorated With Thousands of Bas-Reliefs